P1kM1n/WebhookSite/README.md

 ## Formatting:
 Timestamp Format: Each log entry includes a timestamp in the ISO 8601 format (e.g., 2022-01-04T12:34:56+00:00).
 IP Address: The IP address of the sender is logged along with the data.

+## Date Filtering:
+Filter log entries by specifying start and end dates.
+This displays the entire log entry for each matching timestamp within the specified date range.

+## Downloading Log
+Click the "Download Log" button to download the entire log file (webhook.log).

 # How to Send Data